 - certain medications and recreational drugs

-- having a viral illness
+- viral illness

 - previous heart attack or heart failure